 For expenditure in accounting periods starting on or after 1 April 2004 (and deemed second periods for straddling accounting periods) the position has been aligned with that of trading companies.
 A specific capital exclusion was introduced in FA04, which is now at CTA09/S1219 (3)(a) (CTM08250).

 There is guidance on where the capital/revenue divide falls at BIM35000 onwards and where the dividing line might fall in the specific context of acquisitions and disposals for investment companies/companies with investment business at CTM08260.
 The case law for Case I purposes will also apply to consideration of what is capital or revenue expenditure in the management expenses context.

+Previous page

+Next page